akalend/ngx_http_stat_module/README.md

 # ngx_http_stat_module
 The ngx_http_stat_module is addon for nginx HTTP server.
-The addon send some user data to stat daemon by UDP.
+This is a high-performance nginx module for logging some http requests via UDP into stats daemon.
 The stat daemon collection, accumulation and processing statistics.
 This project using for adv partner-billing systems.
+Smooth integration of this module with nginx server gives the best performance possible.

 # Introduction